THU-unknown-name/WordTutor/WordDict/README.md

-Run Process.sh to convert utf-8.txt to wordlist.txt for a raw word list Then Run Process.py to Grep the word information and store them into Directory dict
+Run Process.sh to convert utf-8.txt to wordlist.txt for a raw word list Then Run Process.py to Grep the word information and store them into Directory dict Or for a manual version, Run Grep.py and use relevant inputs to get save.txt relevant to wordlist.txt.
+Then Run Extract.py to extract save.txt into dict directory for the main program to use.

 Grep.py:
 + Info: Default classes to collect information